babashka/babashka/README.md

 * Replace existing shells.
 Babashka is a tool you can use inside existing shells like bash and it is designed to play well with them.
 It does not aim to replace them.

 Babashka uses [sci](https://github.com/borkdude/sci) for interpreting Clojure.
 Sci implements a subset of Clojure and is not as performant as compiled code.
-If your script will take longer than a few seconds, using Clojure on the JVM may be a better fit.
+If your script is more than a one-off command that lasts only a few seconds, using Clojure on the JVM may be a better fit.

 Read more about the differences with Clojure [here](#differences-with-clojure).